openedx/docs.openedx.org/source/documentors/references/doc_with_errors.rst

    <../quickstarts/first_documentation_pr>`  It has known spelling and
    styling errors.

-This page has some bad spieling.
+This page has some bad spelling.

-I really want to emphasize the following: Small changes add up!
+I really want to emphasize the following: **Small changes add up!**